 Should I Report?

-More information about faculty's steps to report incidents can be found on this page.
+More information about an instructor's steps to report incidents can be found on this page.

 We know that students are going to cheat.
 This is the inevitable truth of being in higher education.
 What we also know is that students are less likely to cheat if they believe that there are real consequences to their actions.
-There indeed are real consequences to committing academic dishonesty including having to attend an ethics seminar as well as administrative outcomes, such as disciplinary probation.
+There indeed are real consequences to committing academic dishonesty including receiving a grade reduction from the instructor as well as potentially having to attend an academic values seminar and/or receive administrative outcomes, such as disciplinary probation.
 For repeated or egregious incidents, students may be subject for suspension or expulsion.

-Just because you report an act of academic dishonesty does not mean that Student Rights & Responsibilities is going to take additional punitive action against the student.
-We understand that each circumstance surrounding academic dishonesty is unique, and we will defer to the expertise of the reporting faculty member.
-In cases of No Action, we simply would like the information for records-keeping purposes.
+Just because you report an act of academic dishonesty does not mean that the Office Student Rights & Responsibilities is going to take additional punitive action against the student.
+We understand that each circumstance surrounding academic dishonesty is unique, and we will defer to the expertise of the reporting instructor as well as the possess as outlined in AS-722-10.
+In cases where OSRR does not take additional punitive action, we require the information for records-keeping purposes.

-We want to collaborate with faculty members on these sensitive issues.
+We want to collaborate with instructors on these sensitive issues.
 We want to receive feedback on what works well within our process and what does not.
-We are very open, and we will defer to the faculty member's expertise in the area, if desired, or we will take the case up on our own, if desired.
+We are very open, and we will defer to the instructor's expertise in the area, if desired, or we will take the case up on our own, if desired.
 Ultimately, the goal of reporting, transparency, and collaboration is to create a culture of integrity within our Cal Poly students.